 Sir Francis Samuel Drake 1st Baronet

 1728-89.
 He was baptised on 14 September 1729, having been born a year before at the ancestral Drake home of Buckland Abbey in Buckland Monachorum, Devon.
-He was the fourth born but third surviving of Sir Francis Henry Drake, the 4th baronet in the line of succession from the conqueror of the Spanish Armada, Sir Francis Drake, and of his wife, Anne Heathcote.
+He was the fourth born but third surviving son of Sir Francis Henry Drake, the 4th baronet in the line of succession from the conqueror of the Spanish Armada, Sir Francis Drake, and of his wife, Anne Heathcote.
 His immediate elder brother was Vice-Admiral Francis William Drake.

-Samuel Drake was schooled at Plymouth from the age of twelve, and only entered the Navy at the age of sixteen as something of an afterthought on behalf of his widowed mother, the boy having returned from school to the family home without a plan for his future.
+Francis Samuel Drake was schooled at Plymouth from the age of twelve, and only entered the Navy at the age of sixteen as something of an afterthought on behalf of his widowed mother, the boy having returned from school to the family home without a plan for his future.

-Drake was firstly married at the age of twenty-two to Elizabeth Hayman of Deal, a young lady of humble birth whom his family initially disowned but later came to admire for her intelligence.
-She died in the early part of 1787.
-On 22 January 1788 at Dunsborough House, Ripley, Surrey Drake married a somewhat high maintenance lady half his age, Pooley Onslow, the daughter of the M.P for Guildford, Lieutenant-Colonel George Onslow.
+Drake was firstly married at the age of twenty-two in 1750 to Elizabeth Hayman of Deal, a young lady of humble birth whom his family initially disowned but later came to admire for her intelligence.
+She died in February 1786.
+On 22 January 1788 at Dunsborough House, Ripley, Surrey, Drake married a somewhat high maintenance lady of half his age, Pooley Onslow, the daughter of the M.P for Guildford, Lieutenant-Colonel George Onslow.
 He did not have any issue from either marriage.
 In 1775 he bought a home known as ‘Prospect’ to the north of Plymouth and about seven miles from the family home at Buckland Abbey.
 He later purchased the Send Grove estate near Guildford after returning from the West Indies in 1783.

 Drake was much admired for his abilities by Rodney.
 He was known as ‘Sammy’ to his family and after his early misadventures settled down to become an active, zealous and dedicated officer.